mdoege/Py1620/README.md

 ## Py1620 (IBM 1620 emulator)

-This [IBM 1620](https://en.wikipedia.org/wiki/IBM_1620) emulator in Python can now run the famous IBM 1620 baseball game ("base.txt" = newer version; "bbc1.txt" = older version).
-Also included are the [Computer History Museum](https://computerhistory.org/)'s [Power of Two](https://github.com/IBM-1620/Junior/blob/master/diagnostics/binaries/APP_Power_Of_2.cmem) demo program, 2-D tic-tac-toe (11.0.013; "tic.txt") from the 1620 General Program Library, and "99 Bottles of Beer" by Chuck Guzis (2005; "beer.txt").
+This [IBM 1620](https://en.wikipedia.org/wiki/IBM_1620) emulator in Python can now run the famous IBM 1620 baseball game.
+Also included are the [Computer History Museum](https://computerhistory.org/)'s [Power of Two](https://github.com/IBM-1620/Junior/blob/master/diagnostics/binaries/APP_Power_Of_2.cmem) demo program, 2D tic-tac-toe from the 1620 General Program Library, and "99 Bottles of Beer" by Chuck Guzis among others.

 The emulated machine is an IBM 1620 Model 1 with 20,000 decimal digits of memory plus the optional divide instructions.
-Other special features (indirect addressing or floating point instructions) are not supported.
+Other special features (such as indirect addressing or floating point instructions) are not supported.
 The addition and multiplication tables in 1620 memory are not used but standard Python integer math.
+Input and output are done via punch cards (= text files) and the typewriter (= terminal).

 ### Emulator usage